seij001/BME580/README.md

-# BME 580 roject - Building a Model to Study Stress Using Wearable Sensors
+# BME 580 project - Building a Model to Study Stress Using Wearable Sensors
 **Author**: Seijung Kim, Jiayue Liu, Achudh Balaraman **GitHub repo**: seij001/BME580

 ## Database Information
 Our open-source training dataset comes from a study conducted by researchers at the University of Louisiana at Lafayette.
 You can find this original dataset in the **"Stress_dataset"** folder.
-The data description of the dataset can be found here: https://datadryad.org/stash/dataset/doi:10.5061/dryad.5hqbzkh6f
+The data description of the dataset can be found here: https://datadryad.org/stash/dataset/doi:10.5061/dryad.5hqbzkh6f.
+This dataset also has an associated publication: https://www.nature.com/articles/s41597-022-01361-y

 Hosseini, S., Gottumukkala, R., Katragadda, S. et al. A multimodal sensor dataset for continuous stress detection of nurses in a hospital.Sci Data 9, 255 (2022). https://doi.org/10.1038/s41597-022-01361-y